flutter/website/README.md

    node --version
    ```

-   If you do not already have `pnpm` installed, we recommend
+   If you don't already have `pnpm` installed, we recommend
    using [`corepack`][] to install and manage `pnpm` versions,
    since `corepack` is bundled with most installations of
    Node.
 If you installed `node` using Homebrew, you'll need